Updated on: October 1, 2024

 NordPass’s additional security features include:

-• Password generator.
-Generate passwords between 8–60 characters long that use capital letters, digits, and symbols.
-You can also generate passphrases containing 3–10 words and space them using an underscore, hyphen, comma, or more.
+- Password generator.
+Generate passwords between 8–60 characters long that use capital letters, digits, and symbols, or passphrases containing 3–10 words.

-• Password health checker.
+- Password health checker.
 Receive alerts if any passwords in your vault are vulnerable.
-This includes weak and reused passwords, as well as ones you’ve not changed for over 90 days.

-• Data breach scanner.
+- Data breach scanner.
 Automatically scans emails associated with your NordPass account for data breaches on the dark web.
-You can also manually add additional emails that you want NordPass to monitor.

 NordPass has a free version that offers unlimited password storage on multiple devices, but you can only log into your vault on 1 device at a time.
 NordPass Premium supports unlimited device connections for 1 user as well as password sharing with unlimited NordPass users.